 There’s an obvious need for employers to understand that they should have the right insurance in place to cover employees who are working from home.
 Check your policies to make sure you’re adequately covered.

 You should also carry out risk assessments on any workstations at home.
-It’s highly unlikely that a home environment will have the same working facilities as those enjoyed in the office.
+It’s highly unlikely that a home environment will have the same working facilities as those enjoyed in the office and this needs to be considered when remote working.

 Managers need to change their way of thinking when dealing with remote workers, rather than regarding them as ‘out of sight, out of mind’.
 Remote workers still need to feel part of a team.
 You can address this by communicating effectively and regularly with them about updates in company policies and invitations to social events for example – and ensuring they have access to the same training and promotion opportunities as their in-house colleagues.